-When you send a dozen red roses, you’re probably confident that the recipient understands your message: red roses traditionally symbolize romantic love, after all.
+When you send a dozen red roses, you’re probably confident that the recipient understands your message.
+Red roses traditionally symbolize romantic love, after all.
 But what if you plan to send flowers to your boss or neighbor?
 What message will that pretty bouquet convey?
 And what about the perennials flanking your front entrance, or the garden-to-table dinner party arrangement you created from your cutting garden?
 If you hope to avoid a floral faux pas, consider the language of flowers!

 What Is Floriography?

-Today, we’re a tad more relaxed about telling others how we feel, but isn’t it more romantic to send a bouquet with a hidden message instead of a text with heart emojis?
+Today, we’re more relaxed about telling others how we feel.
+But, isn’t it more romantic to send a bouquet with a hidden message instead of a text with heart emojis?
 And, why not employ the language of flowers when creating your patio containers, planting perennials in beds near the front door, or growing a cutting garden for fresh bouquets?
 The subtle language of flowers can invoke a welcoming atmosphere in your garden and home.
 If you’d like to try floriography in your garden design, here’s a handy list of beautiful blooms and their meanings, along with a few Rozanne and Friends varieties to use in your garden:

 The Language of Flowers…Defined